Aliases for IL36A Gene

 The protein encoded by this gene is a cytokine that can activate NF-kappa-B and MAPK signaling pathways to generate an inflammatory response.
 The encoded protein functions primarily in skin and demonstrates increased expression in psoriasis.
 In addition, decreased expression of this gene has been linked to a poor prognosis in both hepatocellular carcinoma and colorectal cancer patients. [provided by RefSeq, Nov 2015]

 GeneCards Summary for IL36A Gene

 IL36A (Interleukin 36, Alpha) is a Protein Coding gene.
 Diseases associated with IL36A include psoriasis.
-Among its related pathways are Toll-Like receptor Signaling Pathways.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include cytokine activity and interleukin-1 receptor binding.
 An important paralog of this gene is IL1RN.

 UniProtKB/Swiss-Prot for IL36A Gene